88lex/sasync/README.md

     - If source remote is 20GB and destination remote is 10GB then the ratio would be 200 (200%, but we leave out the %).
     - If source remote is 5GB and destination remote is 10GB then the ratio would be 50 (50%, omitting %).
     - If you set `DIFF_LIMIT=70` then the first example would pass, but the second would fail.
-    - On failure of the DIFF_LIMIT test sasync will write an error to `*_bad_remote.log`
+    - On failure of the DIFF_LIMIT test sasync will write an error to `*_fail.log`
-- [NEW] Added a file called `*_bad_remote.log`.
+- [NEW] Added a file called `*_fail.log`.
 This file will be printed at the end of each sasync run.
 You can tail or monitor these files, or you can periodically send them to your email, bots, discord, etc.
 - [NEW] Added a variable called `NEXTJS` in sasync.conf.default (be sure to copy to your sasync.conf file)
   - `NEXTJS` is the amount by which JSCOUNT (your SAs) will be increased with each cycle.
   - In most cases leaving `NEXTJS` at a default of 1 is fine.